MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 For more information, see [Create a project](https://support.microsoft.com/en-us/office/create-a-project-a5b5e823-fb2e-45fd-be00-7d84422d9749).

 ## Set up the role and organization unit for a generic project team member
+Complete the following steps to setup role and organizational unit for a generic team member

 1. On the **Tasks** page, select the **Task** row for **Task A**.
 2. In **Assigned To**, select **Add generic resource**.
 This opens the **Team Member Quick Create** page.